-THE MORAL IS: Those who ignore the advice of the wise, do so at their own risk.
+The moral is: Those who ignore the advice of the wise, do so at their own risk.

-37 The Birth Of A Banyan Tree [Respect for Elders]
+The Birth Of A Banyan Tree [Respect for Elders]

-NCE UPON A TIME, there was a big banyan tree in the forest beneath the mighty Himalayas.
+Once upon a time, there was a big banyan tree in the forest beneath the mighty Himalayas.
 Living near this banyan tree were three very good friends.
 They were a quail, a monkey and an elephant.
 Each of them was quite smart.